Macrometacorp/docs/docs/photoniq/vwrs/02-get-started-vwrs/index.md

 ![additional details](/img/photoniq/vwr/advanced-settings.png)

 - **queue_type**: Defines how requests should be removed from the waiting room.
 The three possible queue types are fifo, random, and lottery.
-If this is not set, then the default queue is fifo.
+If this is not set, then the default queue is FIFO.
 - **queue_mode**: You can configure the waiting room to be enabled dynamically.
 When set to auto, the waiting room is enabled after reaching the defined rate_limit for a specific `metric_interval`.
 If set to manual, then the waiting room is always enabled.
 - **dequeue_mode**: When the value is on, users in the waiting room are granted access to the origin at a rate given by `rate_limit`.
 When the value is off, users remain in the waiting room indefinitely.
 - **metric_interval**: The time (in seconds) to enable and disable the waiting room.
 It represents how long the traffic must be at or above the rate limit before being directed to the waiting room.